AMC with The American West: The Big Killing results in a “then there were three,” theme. We still have Earp, Billy and Pat Garrett to go.

 The history of this huge country is fascinating.
 None more so that the time period shown in AMCs offering The American West.
 Some things have been done correctly.
 The dichotomy of the East Coast’s industrial revolution for instance.
 Machinery and cities that already boasted multistory buildings were in direct contrast to muddy streets and the newly established railroad.

-In this episode Wyatt Earp is only just going to Tombstone, invited there by his brother Virgil, and it will be interesting to see if any mention is made of John Henry “Doc” Holliday.
+In this episode Wyatt Earp is only just going to Tombstone.
+Invited by his brother Virgil who is there already.
+It will be interesting to see if any mention is made of John Henry “Doc” Holliday.
 The two men were thick as thieves and Doc helped out at the O.K.
 Corral shootout.

 As nice as it is to have reenactments of history presented right after Hell on Wheels, if the show’s producers are going to rely upon such specious information they may as well do a scripted bit of western fiction.

-The American West airs Saturdays on AMC.
+The American West can be streamed on AMC and AMC+.
+This is a 2 star effort.
 There are two episodes left.
-Worth a look only if the viewer has no idea of western history and wants a good starting point.
+It is worth a look only if the viewer has no idea of western history.

 CAST: